usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-2/Developing the Solicitation.md

 While AI expands our capabilities, it doesn’t replace the need for sound judgment.
 Strategic planning still demands creativity, ethical awareness, and contextual understanding, none of which AI can fully replicate.

-### Policy & Guidance: What’s New
+### Policy & guidance: What’s new

 U.S. Federal policy has rapidly evolved to support the responsible use of AI in procurement and acquisition.

-#### Executive Orders
+#### Executive orders

 * [EO 14179 (Jan 2025\)**: *Removing Barriers to American Leadership in AI](https://www.whitehouse.gov/presidential-actions/2025/01/removing-barriers-to-american-leadership-in-artificial-intelligence/) revokes EO 14110 and orders the federal government to modernize its AI acquisition and governance practices.
 It directs agencies to streamline AI procurement and issue a national AI action plan.

 * [AI Action Plan (July 2025\)**: *Winning the Race: America’s AI Action Plan](https://www.whitehouse.gov/articles/2025/07/white-house-unveils-americas-ai-action-plan/) outlines how federal agencies will support infrastructure, workforce development, procurement reform, and cross-agency collaboration to accelerate AI use across government.

-#### OMB Guidance
+#### OMB guidance

 * [M-25-21](https://www.whitehouse.gov/wp-content/uploads/2025/02/M-25-21-Accelerating-Federal-Use-of-AI-through-Innovation-Governance-and-Public-Trust.pdf) & [M-25-22](https://www.whitehouse.gov/wp-content/uploads/2025/02/M-25-22-Driving-Efficient-Acquisition-of-Artificial-Intelligence-in-Government.pdf) (April 2025\): Replaces earlier guidance with updated requirements on identifying “high-impact” AI use cases, enforcing human oversight, and prioritizing open, fair, and responsible AI contracting practices.

-#### Federal AI Use Case Inventory
+#### Federal AI use case inventory

 A comprehensive inventory of AI use across the federal government gives insight into how agencies are applying AI now (as of January 23, 2025):

-* 2,133 total AI use cases across 41 agencies.
+* 2,133 total AI use cases across 41 agencies

-* 351 classified as rights- and/or safety-impacting.
+* 351 classified as rights- and/or safety-impacting

-* Procurement-specific uses include spend analysis, supplier risk modeling, automated evaluation, and fraud detection.
+* Procurement-specific uses include spend analysis, supplier risk modeling, automated evaluation, and fraud detection

-### Key Considerations for Procurement Leaders
+### Key considerations for procurement leaders

 To effectively use AI in acquisition strategy: